parcel-bundler/website/src/getting-started/library.md

 eleventyNavigation:
   title: 📔 Generic JS Library
   order: 2
-summary: How to configure Parcel for a library
+summary: How to get started with building a library
 ---

 TODO